 As we age, we lose some of the fat that lies just beneath the skin.
 The skin itself can lose elasticity causing the skin to sag, and this leads to more fine lines and wrinkles appearing.

 Dermal fillers can be used to plump thin lips, enhance cheek contours, soften facial creases and wrinkles, and reconstruct contour deformities in the face.
-In some cases, soft tissue fillers will not provide you with the outcome you want, and it may be warranted to speak to a cosmetic plastic surgeon instead.
+In some cases, soft tissue fillers will not provide you with the outcome you want, and speaking to a cosmetic plastic surgeon may be warranted.

 Most fillers currently used are made of cross-linked hyaluronic acid.
 The degree of cross-linking determines the consistency of the filler.
-For certain areas, a thicker, gel-like filler will provide more structural definition and in others a thinner, more watery consistency is useful.
+For certain areas, a thicker, gel-like filler will provide more structural definition, and in others, a thinner, more watery consistency is useful.
 As hyaluronic acid is a naturally occurring substance in the body, there is little reaction to the fillers, and they are naturally broken down over six to 12 months.

 After a thorough assessment, appropriate injection sites are marked on the skin, which may be numbed using topical anaesthesia prior to injection.
 A fine needle will deliver the dermal filler quickly and precisely, and the area will usually be massaged for a few moments after, to ensure good positioning and spread of the filler.

 The results are immediate, and full recovery is usual within a few days.
 As with any cosmetic procedure maintaining overall skin health will enhance the outcome of the dermal fillers and various skincare options can also be discussed during your consultation.

 Treatment, if suitable, takes 30-60 minutes